gomorpheus/morpheus-apidoc/source/includes/_apps.md

 name |  | Filter by name
 phrase |  | Filter by wildcard search of name and description createdBy |  | Filter by Created By (User) ID.
-Accepts multiple values.
+Accepts multiple values. showDeleted | false | If true, includes apps in pending removal status.

 ## Get a Specific App